 What Social Workers Do

-Social workers help people solve and cope with problems in their everyday lives.
-Clinical social workers also diagnose and treat mental, behavioral, and emotional issues.
+Social workers help individuals, groups, and families prevent and cope with problems in their everyday lives.
+Clinical social workers diagnose and treat mental, behavioral, and emotional problems.

 Social workers typically do the following: